How to Measure

 DETERMINE HOW YOUR GLASS SHADE IS HELD IN PLACE AND ALWAYS TAKE MEASUREMENTS FROM THE INSIDE EDGE TO THE INSIDE EDGE.

 Glass shades are slightly undersize or less than their stated measurement

 1. What is a fitter?
 A fitter is the holder that the glass fits into.

 2. Does it sit on a round ring or tripod?
 You probably want a Student Shade.
-Measure the ring, outside edge to outside edge.
+Measure the ring, inside edge to inside edge.
 Standard sizes are 5", 6", 7", 8", 10", 12" and 14".
 Look under the STUDENT SHADE category in our store.
 14" shades are found under the PARLOR SHADE category.
 There is often a holder for a chimney within the larger ring.
-Again, measure that holder outside to outside and look under the CHIMNEY section.
+Again, measure that holder inside to inside and look under the CHIMNEY section.
 Chimney height is a matter of personal taste.
 If you are using another shade that sits around the chimney, you want the chimney to extend 2″-4″ above the top of the shade.

 3. Is the glass lamp shade held in place by three screws and does it have a slightly flared neck?
-If so, measure the cup or holder, outside edge to outside edge.
+If so, measure the cup or holder, inside edge to inside edge.
 This will be slightly larger than the glass itself.